 Move the youth into small groups and assign each group one of the folktales.
 As teams, have them read their own stories and discuss the following questions:

 - What is the lesson of this folktale?

 - What does the folktale reveal about the culture of the group?

 - What is revealed about the generosity of spirit of the characters?
 Do they serve as models for others to follow?

-- Using as many of the following qualities (caring, courage, civic virtue and citizenship, giving, honesty, justice and fairness, perseverance, respect, responsibility, trustworthiness) as fit the story, what character traits seem to be valued in the story and culture?
+- Which of the following character traits seem to be valued in the story and culture? (caring, courage, civic virtue and citizenship, giving, honesty, justice and fairness, perseverance, respect, responsibility, trustworthiness)

-Each group should also discuss their specific question below:
+Each group should may also discuss specific elements to their folktale described below:

 - In the Ojibwa story “Bokewa or The Humpback from the Odjibwa,” the physically-gifted brother is ultimately surpassed in almost all ways by his supernaturally-gifted brother Bokewa, who, throughout the story, does his best to look after his vain brother.
 Bokewa’s gifts of love, care and wisdom are not appreciated and even ignored by his brother.
 Why wasn’t Bokewa’s benevolence appreciated?
 Is it a waste of time to be generous when it is not appreciated?

 - In the creation story “The Circle of Life and the Clambake,” Maushop and Kehtean give great gifts to the Wampanoag people.
 Why is Kehtean’s gift more significant?
 What is meant by the “Circle of Life”?
 If a person believes in the idea of the circle, how would he or she act?

 - In the Hopi story “The Hopis and the Famine,” the normally benevolent rain priest brings harm (prolonged drought) to his people rather than life-giving rain.
 Does this evil deed nullify the later good that he does?
 Is he a generous person?